 Most people who use the Make a Will Month scheme do kindly choose to leave a gift to Amnesty in their Will.
 You don't have to but we hope you will consider it.
-Any gift, whatever its size, really is priceless to us - gifts left in Wills now fund around one in ten of our campaigns.
+Any gift, whatever its size, really is priceless to us - gifts left in Wills by our supporters now fund around 16% of our campaigns.

 Before you visit a solicitor, it's worth putting together a list of your assets (what you own) and liabilities (what you owe), so you can work out what your estate is worth.
-At the end of this booklet there is a simple Will planner which you can fill out in preparation for your appointment.
+Included in this booklet is a simple Will planner which we advise that you fill out in preparation for your appointment.